julianganjs/interactive-quiz-platform/README.md

 1. Quiz Creator and Editor
    - An integrated quiz creation tool with 6 different question types.
 2. Quiz Taker
-   - An integrated tool to attempt the quizzes created.
+   - A screen to attempt quizzes.
+Equipped with a point allocation system, feedback system and timer.
 3. Question Bank
    - A structured repository to store questions for future quizzes.
 Equipped with import/export and search/filter functionalities.
 4. Interactive Quiz
-   - An integrated tool to convert created quizzes into gamified quizzes which can be hosted.
+   - An integrated tool to host interactive quizzes.
+Gamifies existing quizzes by adding video game elements.